The benefits of Turmeric / Curcumin

 - Epidemiology studies reveal that populations who consume the most turmeric also have the lowest rates of prostate cancers.
 India has twenty-five times less incidence prostate cancers than men in the United States.
 The average intake of turmeric in the Indian population is 2-2.5 g/day, providing about 60-200 mg of curcumin.

-Studies show that a maintenance dose for curcumin is 400 to 600 milligrams daily.
-But for aggressive uses, these doses can go as high as 4, 6,or 8 grams daily.
+Studies show that a standard dose for curcumin is 400 to 600 milligrams daily.
+But when dealing with cancer or other chronic illness, this doses can go as high as 4, 6,or 8 grams daily.
 As reported, “phase I clinical trials, using massive doses of curcumin (up to 8 g/day for four months) in human volunteers, “did not result in discernible toxicities.”

 As an Anti-Cancer Supplemental Protocol